Georg Michaelis

-Georg Michaelis (8 September 1857 – 24 July 1936) was the chancellor of the German Empire for a few months in 1917.
-He was the first (and the only one of the German Empire) chancellor not of noble birth to hold the office.
+Georg Michaelis (8 September 1857 – 24 July 1936) was the imperial chancellor of the German Empire for a few months in 1917.
+He was the first (and, in the German Empire, the only) commoner to hold the post.
 With an economic background in business, Michaelis' main achievement was to encourage the ruling classes to open peace talks with Russia.
-Contemplating that the end of the war was near, he encouraged infrastructure development to facilitate recovery at war's end through the media of Mitteleuropa.
+Contemplating that the end of the war was near, he encouraged infrastructure development to facilitate recovery at war's end.
 A somewhat humourless character, known for process engineering, Michaelis was faced with insurmountable problems of logistics and supply in his brief period as chancellor.

 Biography

 Early life

 Michaelis, born in Haynau in the Prussian Province of Silesia, grew up in Frankfurt (Oder).
 He studied jurisprudence at the University of Breslau, the University of Leipzig and the University of Würzburg from 1876 to 1884, becoming a Doctor of Laws.

 From 1885-89, he lived and worked in Tokyo, Japan as a law professor of the Law School of the Society for German Sciences.

 After his return to Germany, he became a member of the Prussian administration.
 In 1909 he was appointed as undersecretary of state to the Prussian Treasury in Berlin.
-From 1915 onward, he headed the Reichsgetreidestelle, which was responsible for the administration of Prussian corn and wheat during World War I.
+From 1915 onward, he headed the Imperial Grain Office, which was responsible for the administration of Prussian corn and wheat during World War I.